raccoon-lang/raccoon/docs/compiler/WIP2.md

 - Save untyped list param in symbol table

 **Allowed Semantics**
-- Function name can conflict with existing allowing shadowing
+- Function name can conflict with existing in parent scope allowing shadowing
-- Function param names can conflict with existing allowing shadowing
+- Function param names can conflict with existing in parent scope allowing shadowing

 #### Function Body